golang/proposal/design/32437-try-builtin.md

 A: You may be able to split your function into smaller functions of code that shares the same error handling.
 Also, see the previous question.

+__Q: How is `try` different from exception handling (and where is the `catch`)?__

+A: `try` is simply syntactic sugar (a "macro") for extracting the non-error values of an expression followed by a conditional `return` (if a non-nil error was found) from the enclosing function. `try` is always explicit; it must be literally present in the source code.
+Its effect on control flow is limited to the current function.
+There is also no mechanism to "catch" an error.
+After the function has returned, execution continues as usual at the call site.
+In summary, `try` is a shortcut for a conditional `return`.
+Exception handling on the other hand, which in some languages involves `throw` and `try`-`catch` statements, is akin to handling Go panics.
+An exception, which may be explicitly `throw`n but also implicitly raised (for instance a division-by-0 exception), terminates the currently active function (by returning from it) and then continues to unwind the activation stack by terminating the callee and so forth.
+An exception may be "caught" if it occurs within a `try`-`catch` statement at which point the exception is not further propagated.
+An exception that is not caught may cause the entire program to terminate.
+In Go, the equivalent of an exception is a panic.
+Throwing an exception is equivalent to calling `panic`.
+And catching an exception is equivalent to `recover`ing from a panic.